James Yap: Private Schools Athletic Association (PRISAA)

 Yap was born in Escalante, Negros Occidental.
 As a child, Yap already showed athleticism playing football, baseball, and track and field until high school.
 Growing up, he looked up to one of the most prolific players in the history of Philippine Basketball, Samboy Lim.

 Yap emerged to be one of the most promising basketball stars in the Iloilo/Negros region back in the late 1990s.
 Early on that decade, he played for the Bacolod Tay Tung High School and made his mark.
 He was transferred to Iloilo Central Commercial High School, displaying his skills.
 Manila Standard.
 Along the way, he sparked his team to three consecutive Iloilo PRISAA titles.
-It was now rumored that the Negros Slashers of the now-defunct Metropolitan Basketball Association was going to sign Yap.